 Last, but not least, are metal roofing shingles.
 They have a similar look and texture of regular shingles but are made of metal, obviously.
 They install similarly by overlaying over one another.
 The fun thing about these is they can be made to look like any sort of shingle you want.
 They can be treated to look like wood shakes, get them stone-coated, or even have them looking like slate shingles.

 So overall, you’ve got a few different styles right out the gate.
-Our exposed fastener system, the standing seam hidden fastener system, and your metal shingles.
+Your exposed fastener system, the standing seam hidden fastener system, and your metal shingles.
 We offer all three of these currently through Central States out of South Dakota.

-the three main topics to consider include its reflectivity — giving you a cooler roof — the impact warranty, and the wind warranty.
+When it comes to the EDCO Steel Shingles, the three main factors to consider include its reflectivity — giving you a cooler roof — the impact warranty, and the wind warranty.
 Their wind warranty is 160 mph, and the impact warranty is a Class-4 warranty.
 The way EDCO determines this is by dropping a 2-inch steel ball from 20 feet and the shingles have to withstand that impact.
-Those reasons alone make the shingles more preferred.
+Those reasons alone make the shingles highly sought after.